liang112233/Create-and-Configurate-a-Slurm-Cluster-based-on-Ubuntu-19/README.md

 systemctl status mysql # check status

-# step 5: install slurm

-# set up mysql db
+#set up mysql db

-The following is recommended for /etc/my.cnf, but on CentOS 7 you should create a new file /etc/my.cnf.d/innodb.cnf containing:
+#The following is recommended for /etc/my.cnf, but on CentOS 7 you should create a new file /etc/my.cnf.d/innodb.cnf containing:

 [mysqld]